 To determine to what extent water year types exert an influence on baseflow conditions in the Napa River near Napa, daily averages were computed for each grouping of the water year types that fell within the entire period of record as well as the base period (Figure 4-35).
 The average baseflows for various water year types shown on Figure 4-35 reveals that the Napa River near Napa historically approaches little to no flow conditions in September during very dry water years.
 All other water year types appear to maintain baseflow above 0.1 CFS in terms of the daily averaging approach (Figure 4-35).
-Results from the same approach when applied to the Napa River near St. Helena station (Figure 4-36) shows a similar magnitude in distribution between average baseflows by water year types compared to the Napa River near St. Helena has historically supported streamflow throughout very dry water years and subsequently lost flow on average in early July during base period very dry water years.
+Results from the same approach when applied to the Napa River near St. Helena station (Figure 4-36) shows a similar magnitude in distribution between average baseflows by water year types compared to the Napa River near Napa average baseflow results (Figure 4-35).
+Figure 4-36 suggests that the Napa River near St. Helena has historically supported streamflow throughout very dry water years; however, the gaging station for the Napa River near St. Helena site was relocated approximately one mile upstream to its current location in January 2005.
+Given the variation in the timing and degree of connection between groundwater and surface water observed in the Subbasin, it is possible that the two locations are not comparable with respect to summer and fall baseflow dominated instream conditions.
 Figures 4-35 and 4-36 both illustrate relatively lower average baseflow conditions amongst water year types during the base period compared with the full period of record average baseflow results.